 - View and analyze live-stream videos and archived videos.

-- The video player can be moved anywhere on your computer display, resized, minimized, and closed.
+- You can move the video player anywhere on your computer display, resize it, minimize it, and close it.

 - The video player is linked to the map display, enabling the following: